← All beaches & hotels

 Very Low Risk 1 / 5

-Poʻipū Beach consistently earns some of the best water quality ratings on Kauaʻi.
+Poʻipū Beach has one of Kauaʻi's stronger historical water-quality profiles.
 The South Shore's dry climate means fewer heavy rains, and the beach has been well-maintained and monitored.
-The Sheraton's beach frontage benefits from excellent ocean flushing with consistent trade wind exposure and minimal nearby pollution sources.
+The Sheraton's beach frontage benefits from good ocean flushing with consistent trade wind exposure and minimal nearby pollution sources.

 The DOH has rarely issued advisories for Poʻipū Beach.
 Even during heavy Kauaʻi rains (which can be intense), the South Shore is often drier than the North Shore.
-The beach is considered one of the cleanest and most swimmable in the state.
+The beach is often a lower-risk choice when surf and recent-rain conditions are favorable.

-Based on: DOH Poʻipū monitoring, South Shore dry climate, excellent ocean flushing
+Based on: DOH Poʻipū monitoring, South Shore dry climate, good ocean flushing

 ⚠️ The 72-Hour Rain Rule